Pablo Pakula

 Picture

-Visually, the videos work like mandalas by juxtaposing central and peripheral images, developing friction between the images, and between the images and the music.
+Visually, the videos operate like a series of mandalas by juxtaposing central and peripheral images, developing friction between the images, as well as between the images and the music.
 Each video serves as a kind of 'revelation', touching on a particular issue/theme (i.e. the collapse of capitalism, the various effects of climate breakdown, economic inequality, technology and the waste it produces…).
-The videos are bookended by two audio tracks remixing Laurie Anderson songs, which establish the looped and obsessive qualities of the work, as well as its prophetic and oracular nature.
+The videos are bookended by two audio tracks remixing two songs by Laurie Anderson, whose ghostly influence permeates the project.
+These bookend tracks establish the looped and obsessive qualities of the seven main tracks, as well as highlighting their prophetic and oracular nature.

-Taking place in front of and alongside the projections, the piece will feature live components: simple repeated choreographies of bold movements and gestures; and a series of collaged texts acting as transitions between each video (as a kind of poetic-absurdist incantations inspired by oracular spirit of the ancient sibyls).
+[If presented as a live performance-screening, taking place in front of and alongside the projections, the piece would feature live components: simple repeated choreographies of bold movements and gestures; and a series of collaged texts acting as transitions between each video (as a kind of poetic-absurdist incantations inspired by oracular spirit of the ancient sibyls).]

 Picture